parallax/jsPDF/README.md

 meteor add jspdf:core
 ```

+## Support

+Please check if your question is already handled at Stackoverflow <https://stackoverflow.com/questions/tagged/jspdf>.
+Feel free to ask a question there with the tag `jspdf`.

+Feature requests, bug reports etc. are very welcome as issues.
+Note that bug reports should follow these guidelines:

+* A bug should be reported as an [mcve](https://stackoverflow.com/help/mcve)
+* Make sure code is properly indented and [formatted](https://help.github.com/articles/basic-writing-and-formatting-syntax/#quoting-code) (Use ``` around code blocks)
+* Provide a runnable example.
+* Try to make sure and show in your issue that the issue is actually related to jspdf and not your framework of choice your setup.

 ## Contributing

 Build the library with `npm run build`.
 This will fetch all dependencies and then compile the `dist` files.
 To see the examples locally you can start a web server with `npm start` and go to `localhost:8000`.

 Alternatively, you can build jsPDF using these commands in a readily configured online workspace: